Mercedes-Benz G-Class: Peugeot P4 VLTT (1981–1988)

 The W460 was assembled in France under licence by Peugeot for the French Army with Peugeot engine and transmission from the 504 and 604 respectively as well as its own seats and wiring system.
 The front differential gear lock was omitted because Peugeot used its own axles.
 They are easily identified by rectangular headlamps.

 Puch G (1979–2000)

 An agreement between Daimler-Benz AG and Steyr-Daimler-Puch stipulated that G-Wagens sold in Austria, Switzerland, Yugoslavia (and its successor states: Bosnia-Herzegovina, Croatia, Macedonia, Serbia, and Slovenia), Mongolia, and Eastern European COMECON countries were called Puch G and elsewhere as Mercedes-Benz G-Wagen/G-Class.
 The reason for the different branding was due to Puch's reputation for its all-terrain vehicles, the Haflinger and Pinzgauer.
 Since the agreement expired in 2000, consumers could order a retrofit kit from Magna's Puch Competence Centre to replace the Mercedes-Benz brands with Puch emblems.

-For Pope John Paul II's visit to Austria in 1983, Puch emblems was used on the Papamobile instead.
+For Pope John Paul II's visit to Austria in 1983, Puch emblems was used on the Popemobile instead.